r0x0r/pywebview/docs/guide/installation.md

 [pyobjc](https://pythonhosted.org/pyobjc/)

-`PyObjC` comes presintalled with the Python bundled in macOS.
+`PyObjC` comes preinstalled with the Python bundled in macOS.
 For a stand-alone Python installation you have to install it separately.
-You can also use QT5 in macOS
+You can also use `PyQt5` or `PyQt6` in macOS.

 ### Linux

 `pip install pywebview[qt]` should take of QT dependencies.
 If it does not work or you would like to use GTK, you may try these recipes.